There are two basic meanings of pride or of being proud.

 Being proud of your nation, culture, race, etc.

-What about being proud to be gay?
+And what about being proud to be gay?
 We know that it is possible (see the Gay Pride Parades), but how can something like this be justified, given the definition of pride above?

 Discussing these questions will be the topic of later parts of this series.